 Helpful Resources for Indiana Homeowners

 The Indiana Department of Insurance offers resources for residents trying to choose the best insurance coverage for homeowners.
 You can find information about choosing the right policy, selecting a deductible, getting flood insurance and more.
+For background on how Indiana regulates property insurance rates and forms (file‑and‑use), see IDOI’s property & casualty rate and form filing page.
 On the contrary, if you are about to buy a house in Indiana, the U.S. Department of Housing and Urban Development has relevant information about programs that might interest you.

 You can check the Homeowners Protection Bureau official website for laws, regulations, and government agencies across The Hoosier State.
 Keep in mind that you can purchase homeowners insurance in Indiana at any point during the year.